bazelbuild/bazel-website/governance.md

 contributions who are planning major contributions in the future could be considered to become qualified Maintainers.

-To be added as a maintainer to a repository in the bazelbuild organization, file an issue in the respective repository.
-After approval by the current maintainers, ask to be added to the [Bazel team](https://github.com/orgs/bazelbuild/people){: .external}
+To be added as a maintainer to a repository in the bazelbuild organization:

+*   File an issue in the respective repository.
+*   After approval by the current maintainers, ask to be added to the [Bazel team](https://github.com/orgs/bazelbuild/people){: .external}
     by writing an e-mail to governance@bazel.build.
+Include a link to the approved issue.
-After this step is completed, you can be added as a maintainer to the repository.
+*   After this step is completed, you can be added as a maintainer to the repository.

 ## Contribution policy